Ottawa Book Awards

 Announcement of Finalists and Winners

-The names of award winners will be announced at an awards ceremony in October 2023.
+The names of award winners will be announced in October 2025.

 Contact Information